AntoineSoetewey/datanalyze/content/_index.md

 ## Data science

+- Data manipulation, cleaning and preparation
-- Data manipulation and data analysis
+- Data exploration and analysis
-- Data visualization (ggplot2)
+- Data visualization with ggplot2
 - Dynamic dashboard
-- Automated analysis report
+- Automated analysis report with R Markdown or Quarto

-## Programming & web
+## Programming

-- R programming (RStudio, R Markdown, Quarto & R Shiny)
+- R programming:
-- Website creation and maintenance
-- Online presence
+    + RStudio
+    + R Markdown
+    + Quarto
+    + R Shiny
-- Hosting and deployment
+- Creation, improvement and debugging of R scripts

+Do you have another need?
+[Contact me](#contact) to discuss it further!

 <br>
 <br>

 # Services

-My services are centered around 3 poles:
+My services are centered around 4 poles:

+- **Personalized support in statistics**: Advice and assistance to researchers and project managers for the statistical analysis of your data, with or without R.
 - **Consulting**: I provide tailor-made and creative solutions to your challenges.
 I also bring a statistical dimension to your projects and data so that you can make better-informed decisions.
-- **Training & workshops**: I offer training in R, including data manipulation, analysis, visualization and practice of statistics.
-I also help in website creation and online presence for individuals and small companies.
+- **Training & workshops**: I offer training, including:
+    + introduction to R and RStudio
+    + data manipulation and data analysis with R
+    + data visualization with ggplot2
+    + practice of statistics
+    + automatic reporting with R Markdown
 - **Research & development**: I am dedicated to find state-of-the-art methods and tools to answer your needs in an efficient and innovative manner.

-*(For students, please visit [easystat.be](https://easystat.be/).)*
+*(For students who need help in statistics for their class or Master's thesis, please visit [easystat.be](https://easystat.be/).)*

 <br>
 <br>

 # Who am I?

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a PhD candidate in statistics at UCLouvain (Belgium) within the Institute of Statistics, Biostatistics and Actuarial Sciences.
+I am a PhD candidate in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software.

 In parallel with my research, I am teaching assistant for several courses in statistics, probability and data science, and I give private lessons to students and academics.